 Agility Executive Search is a boutique executive search firm specializing in senior level and board searches.
-Founded in 2008, we are fanatic about quality, creativity, diversity and of course, being agile.
+Founded in 2008, they are fanatic about quality, creativity, diversity and of course, being agile.

-Our clients are significant private equity firms and other institutional investors as well as private and public companies.
-What brings us together is an appreciation of the value and impact that the right talent can bring to an organization and a commitment to a truly superior process to identify and recruit said talent.
+Its clients are significant private equity firms and other institutional investors as well as private and public companies.
+What brings the firm together is an appreciation of the value and impact that the right talent can bring to an organization and a commitment to a truly superior process to identify and recruit said talent.

-We have conducted hundreds of board and executive searches and our process is superior by virtue of combining years working with and learning from the trailblazers of the industry with relentless focus and an attention to detail as well as a commitment to results.
-Our searches get completed in record time and with outstanding results.
-We do not believe in cookie-cutter solutions and are trying to decommoditize the search firm experience.
+The firm has conducted hundreds of board and executive searches and our process is superior by virtue of combining years working with and learning from the trailblazers of the industry with relentless focus and an attention to detail as well as a commitment to results.
+Its searches get completed in record time and with outstanding results.
+They do not believe in cookie-cutter solutions and are trying to decommoditize the search firm experience.

 Diverse boards make better decisions and lead to improved company performance.
 Yet despite the research, validation and prodding by institutional investors and state and city government as well as all types of social and non-profit organizations, a revealing 1,805 companies out of 3,192 (companies from the Fortune 1000 and Russell 3000) in a gender diversity